zanedurante/caispp/README.md

 # Caispp

 ## About
-This is package allows for high level ML model creation.
+This package allows for high level ML model creation.
 It uses Keras with a Tensorflow backend, and was originally created to be used for the curriculum of USC's CAIS++ (Center for AI in Society, Student Branch).

 ## Use Cases
 The package currently supports Image Classification.